Last updated on .

 Peery’s Egyptian Theatre

 A building of interest just a short walk from 25th Street is Peery’s Egyptian Theatre.
 Located on Washington Boulevard, the 800 seat theatre was built in 1924 to play silent films.
 It was renovated and modernized over the years until it closed in 1984 and threatened with demolition.
 It was saved and reopened in 1997 and hosts plays, ballets, and live music as well as some events for the Sundance Film Festival.
-The theatre was one of less than 50 Egyptian-style theatres built in the country and remains one of only 12 or so that remain standing.
+The theatre was one of fewer than 50 Egyptian-style theatres built in the country and remains one of only 12 or so that remain standing.

 Grounds for Coffee